brennv/flask-app/README.md

 # flask-app

-Example app for testing continuous integration workflows.
-The flask app connects to a [redis](http://redis.io/) instance and displays a simple visit counter and the hostname of the docker container serving the app.
+Example app for demonstrating continuos integration/continuos deployment (CI/CD) workflows with docker.
+The example flask app connects to a [redis](http://redis.io/) instance and displays a simple visit counter and the hostname of the docker container serving the app.

 ## Getting started